jacoblovins/budget-tracker/README.md

 ## Description

-This workout tracker application lets you keep track of the exercises you have accomplished over the course of a week.
-By using a Mongodb database and Mongoose, the user is able to add different types of exercises, update them, and keep track of their exercises by means of clean, interactive charts and forms.
-This app utilizes MongoDB, Mongoose, Express, Express router, Node.js, and more.
+This budget tracker application lets you keep track of your expenses online and offline.
+If you lose internet connection, no worries!
+This app will still record your expenses and when an internet connection is established, it will send all of the stored, offline data to the database to be permanently stored.
+By using a Mongodb database and Mongoose, the user is able to add any money they have gained or spent and keep track of their expenses by means of a clean, interactive chart.
+This app utilizes MongoDB, Mongoose, IndexedDb, Express, Express router, Node.js, and more.

 ## [Click Here to check it out!](https://young-woodland-55260.herokuapp.com/)